-- 2 x Road Races on closed roads and different courses
+- 1 x Road Race on closed roads

 - 1 x Criterium stage on Canberra’s purpose-built criterium circuit